 We’re leading in these techniques:

-Etching (chemical frosting, matting) is a technology based on a chemical treatment of the container’s external surface.
+Chemical frosting (etching, matting) is a technology based on a chemical treatment of the container’s external surface.
 The result is a loss of transparency by the glass, which becomes pleasantly rough to the touch.
 This technique can be applied to glass containers of any size and shape.

-We have developed and implemented a unique multi-stage technology which enables to conduct the entire process of etching in fully automatic mode, including the preparation of working solutions, satining itself and final refinement of glassware.
+We have developed and implemented a unique multi-stage technology that enables to conduct the entire process of etching in fully automatic mode, including the preparation of working solutions, satining itself and final refinement of glassware.
 See more etched bottles

 Coating is one of the most innovative technologies of glassware decoration.
 It stands for painting of glass items using the methods of electrostatic spraying and airstream atomization.
 The fully automatic equipment we use allows us to perform a complete, partial or transient painting of glassware, followed by low temperature drying.